Is B2B organic social media dead? No—because it’s evolving faster than ever.

 Many people believe the dinosaurs died out, but that’s not exactly true.
 Billions of their feathered descendants flourish amongst us today.

 Similarly, many people believe that organic social media for B2B marketing is dead.
 They’re wrong.
-B2B organic hasn’t died—it’s evolved.
+B2B organic social hasn’t died—it’s evolved.
 It used to be considered simply an inexpensive way to reach lots of people, but today savvy marketers recognize B2B organic as a cost-effective way to share great content that helps grow your community.
-I’d like to address some of the reasons people believe B2B organic is extinct, along with the reality proving why it’s still vital in today’s marketing mix.
+I’d like to address some of the reasons people believe B2B organic social is extinct, along with the reality proving why it’s still vital in today’s marketing mix.

 Myths and realities about the “death” of B2B organic social